 - Removes hooks without hurting the fish or causing more damage

-- Has a learning curve before you can figure out how to use the tool effectively
+- It has a learning curve before you can figure out how to use the tool effectively.

 Buying Guide for the Best Fish Hook Remover

 Buying a fish hook extractor should not be taken lightly.
 If you select an improper tool, you could grievously injure the fish.
-So, if you are into catch and release, finding the best fish hook removal tool should be a priority.
+So, finding the best fish hook removal tool should be a priority if you are into catch and release.

 When you are searching for such a tool, here are a few things that you need to consider: